Whether you’re already studying or you’re keen to start, you’ve probably asked yourself how long it takes to complete ACCA.

 Self-studying ACCA has never been easier.
 Regardless of how quickly or slowly you plan to achieve your qualification, our cost-effective subscriptions put you in control.
 Choose to pay when it suits you and access all levels anytime, anywhere.
 We let you spread your wings.

-The ACCA’s guided hours in this article were sourced from the ACCA website course pages in September 2020.
-The Eagle academic support team’s guided hours are based on ACCA averages, times from our own students between November 2019 – September 2020, and data models from our AAT students’ averages.
+The ACCA’s guided times in this article were sourced from the ACCA website course pages in September 2020.
+The Eagle academic support team’s guided times are based on ACCA averages, times from our own students between November 2019 – September 2020, and data models from our AAT students’ averages.